long-olivia/long-olivia.github.io/README.md

-Just my tiny corner of the Internet.
+tiny corner of the Internet

 Thank you to https://slicker.me/javascript/particles.htm for the particle constellation animation.